mrehrman/CSC120-A2/reflection.md

 Use this file to record your reflection on this assignment.

 What worked, what didn't, what advice would you give someone taking this course in the future?
+I found that it worked best for me to get my entire Computer class figured out and then move on to the Resale Shop class.
+My biggest struggle was getting the methods in my Resale Shop class to print error messages rather than stop running if they received an item ID not in the shop inventory.
+My advice to a future student is to start simpler than you think.
+Most of the assignment is really as simple as copying and pasting the functions and adding "self" to some parts of them.